 I’ve been one of those people.
 Years ago when I was experimenting with the low carb diet, I eliminated dairy, fruit, root veggies, grains and anything that contained sugar.
 This was my "so called" solution to what I thought was candida.

-I felt great at first, but that great feeling didn't last long.
+I felt great at first, but it didn't last long.
 Eating soon became a joyless experience and I quickly fell into a state of depression and chronic low energy.
-After doing some research, I discovered cutting carbs was the last thing I needed to do if I wanted to heal my candida and fungal issue and realizing that I may have made it worse by trying to "fix" the problem.
+After doing some research, I discovered cutting carbs was the last thing I needed to do if I wanted to heal my candida and fungal issue.
+More surprisingly I realized that I may have even made my issues worse by trying to fix the problem by cutting all sugars.

 What I found out...